My Take on Red Flag Laws and Thought Crimes:

 Laws always have the potential to be abused by their enforcers or informants.
 Red flag laws and thought crimes are a volatile mix and I worry about how that will end.
 If the red flag laws are passed, that probably won’t end well.

-George Orwell’s 1984 seems more realistic everyday.
+George Orwell’s 1984 seems more realistic every day, especially because of the left’s Orwellian attempts to rewrite our language in their favor.
 Red flag laws would make it seem even more real because they would give activists and their sympathizers in the government yet another way to punish thought crimes.
+Joe Biden is calling for yet more gun control.
+We need to stand up to those calls and fight against his tyrannical policy objectives.

 By: Gen Z Conservative